pyblosxom/pyblosxom/docs/config_variables.rst

    (optional) string

-   If you have installed PyBlosxom on your web server using your distribution's package manager or Python setuptools then you don't need to set the codebase variable.
+   If you have installed Pyblosxom on your web server using your distribution's package manager or Python setuptools then you don't need to set the codebase variable.

-   If you cannot install PyBlosxom on your web server then you can save the PyBlosxom source code to a location on your server and use the codebase setting instead.
-The codebase setting tells the Python interpreter where to find the PyBlosxom codebase.
-This should be the full path to where the PyBlosxom directory is on your system.
+   If you cannot install Pyblosxom on your web server then you can save the Pyblosxom source code to a location on your server and use the codebase setting instead.
+The codebase setting tells the Python interpreter where to find the Pyblosxom codebase.
+This should be the full path to where the Pyblosxom directory is on your system.
 It should be the path to the directory that holds the "Pyblosxom" directory (note the case--uppercase P lowercase b!).

-   For example, if you untarred PyBlosxom into ``/home/joe/pyblosxom-1.5/``, then the Pyblosxom (uppercase P and lowercase b) directory should be in ``/home/joe/pyblosxom-1.5/`` and you would set your codebase variable like this::
+   For example, if you untarred Pyblosxom into ``/home/joe/pyblosxom-1.5/``, then the Pyblosxom (uppercase P and lowercase b) directory should be in ``/home/joe/pyblosxom-1.5/`` and you would set your codebase variable like this::